 Cheatgrass is a noxious weed that absorbs much of the water and nutrients during the spring growing season, “cheating” native plants for limited resources, converting native plant communities to monocultures, and depriving wildlife of diverse, nutritious forage.
 “Cheat” dries out much earlier than native vegetation, significantly lengthening the fire season.
 Cheatgrass plants grow very close together, creating a continuous fuel base.
 It ignites easily and causes fire to spread rapidly.

-The WGFD and BLM have just begun to address this habitat emergency, and between 2014 and 2018 treated 35,675 acres of cheatgrass, spreading along roads that service the La Barge and Riley Ridge gas fields.
+Between 2014 and 2018 the WGFD and BLM treated 35,675 acres of cheatgrass, spreading along roads that service the La Barge and Riley Ridge gas fields.

 Oil and gas operators are failing to control the spread of this invasive weed, despite reclamation requirements, and BLM is failing to enforce its EISs.
 The cheatgrass infestation is increasing at an alarming rate in fossil gas fields on lands managed by BLM.